ReproNim/reproman/CONTRIBUTING.md

 like to develop and test through tox).

-See [README.md:Dependencies](README.md#Dependencies) for basic information about installation of niceman itself.
+See [README.md:Dependencies](README.md#Dependencies) for basic information about installation of reproman itself.
 On Debian-based systems we recommend to enable [NeuroDebian](http://neuro.debian.net) since we use it to provide backports of recent fixed external modules we depend upon.